MicrosoftDocs/win32/desktop-src/MsVS/ivmhostinfo.md

 ---
 title: IVMHostInfo interface
 description: The IVMHostInfo interface retrieves information about the host machine.
-An IVMHostInfo object is returned from the IVMVirtualServer HostInfo property. ms.assetid: '0bd8a1d7-7a60-4b55-b48e-a24873f6a8a7'
+An IVMHostInfo object is returned from the IVMVirtualServer HostInfo property. ms.assetid: 0bd8a1d7-7a60-4b55-b48e-a24873f6a8a7
+keywords:
+- IVMHostInfo interface Virtual Server
-keywords: ["IVMHostInfo interface Virtual Server", "IVMHostInfo interface Virtual Server , described"]
+- IVMHostInfo interface Virtual Server , described
 topic_type:
 - apiref
 api_name: